3 Workforce Trends Reshaping Hospitality Hiring Today

 Since the hospitality industry involves a substantial number of face-to-face interactions, health and disease prevention policies which put customer and employee safety first is crucial.
 At the same time, implementation can’t be so burdensome that it delays hiring.
 This is an area where technology can help.
 For example, there are software solutions that support both vaccination status tracking and weekly testing management.
 These tools are designed to be seamlessly incorporated into your hiring process, and also to meet internal or government mandates without losing hiring momentum—which leads to our next trend.

 One year into the pandemic, reports the Wall Street Journal, nearly one-quarter of the hospitality workforce—roughly four million people—had been furloughed or laid-off.
 However, now that borders are reopening, leisure travel is on the rebound.
 Business travel is expected to climb too.
 As demand improves, hospitality organizations need to quickly fill employment gaps.
 It’s not going to be easy, though, since candidates today have plenty of opportunities to choose from.

 Streamlining the hiring and onboarding workflow with technology gives hospitality employers a competitive edge.
-Not only can tech-enabled identity verification and background screening accelerate the process, allowing organizations to keep the hiring pipeline moving at a steady pace, it also provides employers with more confidence that they’re making smart, safe hiring decisions.
+Not only can tech-enabled identity verification and criminal background screening accelerate the process, allowing organizations to keep the hiring pipeline moving at a steady pace, it also provides employers with more confidence that they’re making smart, safe hiring decisions.
 Additionally, an efficient process helps ensure that organizations don’t lose qualified candidates who may be considering multiple job opportunities.